Notes on C

 - Weird Ass comma operators

-int x = (1, 2, 3); /* x is 3 in this case */
+int x = (1, 2, 3); /* x is 3 in this case */ - Conditional operators

 Standard.

-means both should be equal for true.
-Else, it will be false.!=
+==means both should be equal for true.
+Else, it will be false.!=is the exact opposite.<,<=and>,>=carry the same meaning as math. - Boolean ops

-takes the current value and inverts it.
+&&only of both are true.||if atleast one is true.!takes the current value and inverts it.
 They operate on stuff meant to be boolean kinda.The first two have something called short circuiting.
 If the first one is false, the second one isn't even evaluated in case of

-.
-Similarly if the first one is true, second one isn't even evaluated in case of||
+&&.
+Similarly if the first one is true, second one isn't even evaluated in case of||.

 Special functions

-: Well, prints stuff.
+printf: Well, prints stuff.
 Look up manpage for more info.

-: returns the size of anything.
+sizeof: returns the size of anything.
 It's return type is an unsigned

 NOTE: It is compile time to use sizeof